johnnysee/rps-challenge/README.md

 ```
 As a user
-In order to play when not my friends are available
+In order to play when my friends are unavailable
 I would like to play against the computer
 ```